-All native mammals, including marsupials like kangaroos, possums and quolls, are protected by law in NSW.
+All native mammals, including marsupials like kangaroos, possums and quolls, are protected by law in New South Wales.

-The Department often receives enquires about keeping dingoes as pets.
+The department often receives enquires about keeping dingoes as pets.
 Wild dingoes are protected within lands managed by the National Parks and Wildlife Service (for example, national parks).
-However, under the Companion Animal Act 1998, dingoes and dingo hybrids bred in captivity can be kept legally as pets in NSW.
+However, under the Companion Animal Act 1998, dingoes and dingo hybrids bred in captivity can be kept legally as pets in New South Wales.
 There are restrictions in some areas.

 If you want to keep a dingo as a pet contact your local government authority.
 The Office of Local Government provides information for dingo owners.

 It’s against the law (Biodiversity Conservation Act 2016) to take native mammals from the wild or release them to the wild.

 Taking animals from the wild, or even your backyard, can cause local extinctions.
 Illegal killing and trapping has contributed to the decline of many native Australian mammal species.
 Released mammals can also spread disease or may suffer from starvation or predation.